mr-atuzie/booking_BE/README.md

 ## Features
 - User authentication and authorization
 - Upload Property with images
-- Update proprty
+- Update property
 - Automatic calculation of stay duration and total price based on check-in and check-out dates
-- Book proprety
+- Book property

 ## Technologies Used
 ### Backend